mvilla1111/Data-Viz-Project/README.md

 An incredibly informative chart, the feature importance chart shown here displays the attributes most associated with at-risk (of churning]) customers.
 This chart in particular displays feature importance for the male population.
 At the top, we see *age* as the single largest influencer of churn probability--consistent with our results thus far.
 The following features: *NumOfProducts*, *Balance*, and *CreditScore* interchange between male and female, but maintain the same level of importance. *EstimatedSalary* and *Tenure* play a marginal effect, with the remaining attributes holding little to no influence.

 ### Churn by Country
 A simple chart, this displays the proportion of churn to non churned cases by country.
 We see that France and Germany share a similar proportion of churned cases, although France maintains a higher number of non churn consumers.
 Likely the result of imbalanced sample gathering.
-Spain appears to have the lowest of churn cases overall.
-Little can be gathered from this chart aside from a high level overview of the data.s
+Spain appears to have the lowest number of churn cases overall.
+Little can be gathered from this chart aside from a high level overview of the data.
 <img width="1045" alt="image" src="https://github.com/mvilla1111/Data-Viz-Project/assets/168783485/47fe4a10-927b-4373-962f-5e4e39b2e006">

+## Correlation Matrix Heatmap
+The dense heat here portrays the correlation between sets of variables.
+The matrix contains a range from -1 to 1.
+0 to 1 representing positive indicators of churn and vice versa. -1 to 0 representing contradictions or negative indicators of churn (non churn).
+To the right we see that our feature importance directly aligns with our correlation matrix and validates the irrelevance of the 'leftover' attributes.
 <img width="1031" alt="image" src="https://github.com/mvilla1111/Data-Viz-Project/assets/168783485/cdf38830-299d-4b2c-afb5-ff3f390b9f2a">

 <img width="1025" alt="image" src="https://github.com/mvilla1111/Data-Viz-Project/assets/168783485/3a50b85a-9a66-4be9-81cb-43ed5fbb3c56">